Zuehlke/springboot-sec-tutor/README.md

 	can be used on class- and method-level in your controllers.

 Actually there is a 3rd way to configure CORS (Filter).
-You can have a look at [http://docs.spring.io/spring/docs/current/spring-framework-reference/html/cors.html] if you figure its necessary.
+You can have a look at [http://docs.spring.io/spring/docs/current/spring-framework-reference/html/cors.html] if you figure its necessary to use the Filter.

 ---

 ## HTTP Security Headers (Browsers defenses)